People

 Amy SchulzAmy Schulz

-Amy J. Schulz is a Professor in the Department of Health Behavior and Health Education at the University of Michigan School of Public Health.
+Amy J. Schulz is a Professor in the Department of Health Behavior and Health Equity at the University of Michigan School of Public Health.
 She received her PhD in Sociology and her MPH in Health Behavior and Health Education from the University of Michigan.
 She has expertise in the joint contributions of social and physical environmental exposures to health inequities, and is a leading scholar in the field of community based participatory research (CBPR), with a focus on working collaboratively with community, practice and academic partners to conduct both etiologic and intervention research.
 She serves as PI for Community Action to Promote Healthy Environments, a community based participatory research (CBPR) partnership conducting etiologic research on air pollution and health, estimating health impacts of mitigation strategies, and strategic actions to reduce air pollution and improve health and health equity, since 2014.
 She has also served as PI for the Healthy Environments Partnership, a CBPR partnership focused on understanding and designing, implementing and evaluating interventions to address social determinants of cardiovascular disease in Detroit since 2000.
 Her extensive experience as a mentor and trainer encompasses more than twenty-five successful doctoral and post-doctoral scholars, extensive service as a trainer in community and academic venues on CBPR, social and environmental determinants of health inequities, and intervention design and evaluation.

 Faculty Bio